 (2x+1)(x+3)=2x2+6x+x+3=2x2+7x+3.(2x + 1)(x + 3) = 2x^2 + 6x + x + 3 = 2x^2 + 7x + 3.

-If you cannot find integer pairs that work in this step, the polynomial may factor differently or may not factor nicely over the integers.
+If you cannot find integer pairs that work, the polynomial may factor differently or may not factor nicely over the integers.

-2. Forcing the wrong pattern.
-For example, a2+b2a^2 + b^2 is not a difference of squares over the real numbers.
+2. Pattern step.
+Forcing the wrong pattern fails: a2+b2a^2 + b^2 is not a difference of squares over the real numbers.

-3. Losing a sign.
-One sign error changes the middle term immediately.
+3. Building factors.
+One sign error changes the middle term immediately, so track signs carefully.

-4. Forgetting to check.
-A factorization is only confirmed after expansion gives the original polynomial back exactly.
+4. Verification.
+A factorization is confirmed only after expansion returns the original polynomial exactly.

 Need help with a problem?